the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 The World Intellectual Property Organisation (the UN agency which oversees intellectual property issues) has produced FAQs on [copyright](https://www.wipo.int/copyright/en/faq_copyright.html), [trademarks](https://www.wipo.int/trademarks/en/), and [patents](https://www.wipo.int/patents/en/faq_patents.html).

-The extent to which any intellectual property is protected in law varies by jursidiction, and is often time-limited.
+The extent to which any intellectual property is protected in law varies by jurisdiction, and is often time-limited.
 Enforcement of intellectual property law also varies by jurisdiction.
 In general, it is the owner of the intellectual property who is responsible for enforcing their rights, for example by suing another person in court.